3D television: History

 Stereoscopic 3D television was demonstrated for the first time on 10 August 1928, by John Logie Baird in his company's premises at 133 Long Acre, London.
 Baird pioneered a variety of 3D television systems using electro-mechanical and cathode-ray tube techniques.
 The first 3D TV was produced in 1935, and stereoscopic 3D still cameras for personal use had already become fairly common by the Second World War.
 Many 3D movies were produced for theatrical release in the US during the 1950s just when television started to become popular.
 The first such movie was Bwana Devil from United Artists that could be seen all across the US in 1952.
 One year later, in 1953, came the 3D movie House of Wax which also featured stereophonic sound.
 Alfred Hitchcock produced his film Dial M for Murder in 3D, but for the purpose of maximizing profits the movie was released in 2D because not all cinemas were able to display 3D films.
 In 1946 the Soviet Union also developed 3D films, with Robinzon Kruzo being its first full-length 3D movie.
 People were excited to view the 3D movies, but were put off by their poor quality.
 Because of this, their popularity declined quickly.
 There was another attempt in the 1970s and 1980s to make 3D movies more mainstream with the releases of Friday the 13th Part III (1982) and Jaws 3-D (1983).

 Matsushita Electric (now Panasonic) developed a 3D television that employed an active shutter 3D system in the late 1970s.
 They unveiled the television in 1981, while at the same time adapting the technology for use with the first stereoscopic video game, Sega's arcade game SubRoc-3D (1982).
 3D film showings became more popular throughout the 2000s, culminating in the success of 3D presentations of Avatar in December 2009 and January 2010.

 Though 3D movies were generally well received by the public, 3D television did not become popular until after the CES 2010 trade show, when major manufacturers began selling a full lineup of 3D televisions, following the success of Avatar.
 Shortly thereafter, consumer and professional 3D camcorders were released to the public by Sony and Panasonic.
 These used two lenses, one for each eye.
+Around the same time, the LG Optimus 3D, the Fujifilm FinePix Real 3D series, and the Nintendo 3DS were released.
 According to DisplaySearch, 3D television shipments totaled 41.45 million units in 2012, compared with 24.14 in 2011 and 2.26 in 2010.
-In late 2013, the number of 3D TV viewers started to decline, and in 2016, development of 3D TV is limited to a few premium models.
+In late 2013, the number of 3D TV viewers started to decline, and by 2016, development of 3D TV was limited to a few premium models.
 Production of 3D TVs ended in 2016.